Black Spots on Pothos Leaves? (5 Causes and Solutions)

 To use neem oil, simply mix it with water and spray it on the affected areas of the plant.

-Bacteria can also cause black spots on pothos leaves.
+Bacteria can cause black spots to develop on Pothos plants.

 The most common bacterial diseases that affect pothos plants are bacterial leaf spot and bacterial blight.